ertekin-research-group/CLAMM/CLAMM_Prep/README.md

 The general workflow for using CLAMM_Prep involves the following steps:
 1. Create a dataset from DFT simulations.
     - Any model created with CLAMM is only as good as its dataset.
 In order to ensure the best possible mode, the dataset should include a diverse set of atomic and magnetic configurations.
-It is recommended that, for each unique POSCAR file in a dataset should be initialized with as many symmetrically unique configurations of magnetic moments as is practical.
+It is recommended that each unique POSCAR file in a dataset should be initialized with as many symmetrically unique configurations of magnetic moments as is practical.

     - The directory structure of the dataset should be organized as follows:
 ```plaintext